UFC 272: Covington vs. Masvidal: Predictions & Analysis

 A few statistical edges stand out.
 Agapova throws significantly more leather — a 2.7 sig. strike per minute gap.
 Agapova is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Agapova has tighter striking defense, making opponents miss more often.

 The Pick: Mariya Agapova over Maryna Moroz.
-The model gives Agapova a slight nod at 57% — this could easily go either way.
-Notably, the betting market has Moroz at 39% implied while our model sees 43% — a 4-point disagreement that could signal value.
+This is essentially a pick'em.
+The model nudges toward Agapova at 50%, but there's almost nothing separating these two.
+Notably, the betting market has Moroz at 39% implied while our model sees 50% — a 11-point disagreement that could signal value.

 Umar Nurmagomedov